-The pictured Team Affinity 3 All-Star Game 2021 Jacob de Grom card is at the red parallel, level four.
+The pictured Cover Athletes Shohei Ohtani card is at the orange parallel, level two.
 Experience was earned by playing Conquest and Play vs. CPU modes.
 Pitchers can earn experience through innings pitched, strikeouts, shutouts, and more.
 For hitters, this includes drawing walks, increasing experience dependent on the type of hit, and stealing bases.
 Even though Ohtani is a two-way player, since he is listed as a starting pitcher, it appears he can only gain parallel experience through pitching.

 If you want to develop your superfractor quicker, PvP modes earn you 1.5x experience.
 These modes are Ranked Seasons, Events, and Battle Royale.

 In Road to the Show, your attribute progression/regression depends on your in-game performance, mostly.
 There are training sessions every week where you can select a certain attribute to increase as well.

 During games as a position player, your approach in each at-bat should be to take all balls to increase plate vision, draw a walk for discipline boosts, and make solid contact for contact and power boosts against whichever hand the pitcher throws.
 On defense, make accurate throws and always hit the cutoff man.

 For pitchers, the more strikeouts you record, the more your K/9 will increase (more on this later).
 If you cause a swing-and-miss on a fastball, velocity increases; on breaking and off-speed pitches, break increases.
 These are just some examples.